borh/papers/register-database-model.md

 -   choice of statistical test

-According to (@Biber2009, pp. 40 (Table 2.1); Finegan and Biber's taxonomy of situations!), the above terms differ in their configurations of at least the following situational factors: .... participants, relations among participants, channel,
+According to (@Biber2009, p.
+40 (Table 2.1); Finegan and Biber's taxonomy of situations!), the above terms differ in their configurations of at least the following situational factors: .... participants, relations among participants, channel,